Jonathan Tweet: Career

-Jonathan Tweet and Mark Rein-Hagen founded Lion Rampant in 1987 while students at St. Olaf College.
+Jonathan Tweet and Mark Rein-Hagen founded Lion Rampant in 1987 while they were attending St. Olaf College.
 There, they also met Lisa Stevens who later joined the company.
 His article "Egyptian Magic for Call of Cthulhu" appeared in Different Worlds #47 (Fall 1987), the magazine's final issue.
 In 1987, Tweet and Rein-Hagen designed the game Ars Magica, a game centered around wizards in the Middle Ages.
-Tweet left Lion Rampant and the RPG industry in 1989 to start a new career.
+Tweet left Lion Rampant and briefly left the RPG industry in 1989 to begin a new career.
 Tweet wrote Festival of the Damned (1991), an adventure published by Atlas Games for Ars Magica.
-Tweet continued to run a game for a group in Rock Island, Illinois, and wrote about the game "Al Amarja" in Alarums and Excursions; when John Nephew saw these A&E articles he wanted to publish the game, and the result was Over the Edge (1992), the first original game from Atlas Games.
+Tweet continued to run a game he created called "Al Amarja" for a group in Rock Island, Illinois, and wrote about the game in articles published in Alarums and Excursions; when John Nephew read these articles he wanted to publish the game, and the result was Over the Edge (1992), the first original game from Atlas Games.
 His design on Over the Edge notably involved free-form rules and a subjective approach.
-Lisa Stevens suggested that Tweet revise the Talislanta rules for Wizards of the Coast and write its first new adventure; this resulted in a revision of the Talislanta Guidebook (1992), which was soon followed by his adventure The Scent of the Beast (1992).
-Tweet wrote the adventure Apocalypse (1993) for Mayfair Games' Role Aids line.
+Lisa Stevens recommended to Wizards of the Coast to have Tweet work freelance to revise the Talislanta rules for Wizards to publish, and also write the first new adventure for their version of the game; Tweet also wrote a revised version of the Talislanta Guidebook (1992), and the adventure The Scent of the Beast (1992).
+Tweet wrote the adventure Apocalypse (1993) for the Role Aids line by Mayfair Games.
 Nephew and Tweet also designed On the Edge (1994), a collectible card game based on Over the Edge.
-Tweet became a full-time employee of Wizards of the Coast in June 1994, and heralded in new lines from Wizards, the first of which was Ars Magica, recently acquired at Tweet's suggestion.
+Tweet joined Wizards of the Coast as a full-time employee in June 1994, and brought about new product lines for the company beginning with Ars Magica, which Tweet recommended Wizards to acquire.
 Tweet designed Everway, which was first published by Wizards of the Coast in 1995.
 After Wizards of the Coast moved away from role-playing games, Tweet worked on Portal, a Magic: The Gathering set designed to help new players learn the game.